wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 notion of delimited continuations.
-A *delimited continuation* is a continuation whose extent is delimited by some *control delimiter*, meaning it represents the remainder of computation from a certain point in time up to (and possibly including) its control delimiter.
-The alternative to delimited continuations is undelimited continuations, which represent the remainder of the *entire* program.
-Between the two notions delimited continuations are preferable as they are more fine-grained in the sense that they provide a means for suspending local execution contexts rather than the entire global execution context.
-In particular, delimited continuations are more expressive, as an undelimited continuation is just a delimited continuation whose control delimiter is placed at the start of the program.
+A *delimited continuation* is a continuation whose extent is delimited by some *control delimiter*, meaning it represents the remainder of computation from a certain point up to (and possibly including) its control delimiter.
+An alternative to delimited continuations is undelimited continuations which represent the remainder of the *entire* program.
+Delimited continuations are preferable as they are more modular and more fine-grained in the sense that they provide a means for suspending local execution contexts rather than the entire global execution context.
+In particular, delimited continuations are more expressive, as an undelimited continuation is merely a delimited continuation whose control delimiter is placed at the start of the program.

-SL: explain how an efficient way of implementing continuations is as stacks (though other implementations are also possible)

 The crucial feature of the typed continuations proposal that makes it more structured than conventional delimited continuations is *control